Your guide to events in Port Stephens

 July 28: Nelson Bay Cinema.
 Time: 6pm.
 Cost: Adults $20, under 18s $10.

 A Sustainable Futures Festival event by EcoNetwork Port Stephens, watch Jennifer Peedom's visually stunning film River - a cinematic and musical odyssey that explores the remarkable relationship between humans and rivers.
-The ticket price also includes one free candy bar and a chance at the lucky door prize supplied by Irukandji Shark and Ray Encounters.
 Tickets: ecops.au/river.

 July 31: Raymond Terrace Bowling Club.
 Time: 2pm-5pm.
 Cost: $5.